 Your smart home may not be as secure as you think

 Your home is your castle.
 But larger estates can be a beacon for criminal activity, whether you live in the UK or abroad.
 The personal safety of you and your family, and the possessions you’ve worked hard to buy, need to be kept safe.
 So it makes sense to keep your security tight, your staff well briefed, and to make sure you are using the most modern and up-to-date techniques, to keep everyone and everything safe.
-At Jelf we’ve teamed up with one of the country’s leading independent home security companies, Allcooper, to provide some tips and advice, on how to keep your home secure.
+We’ve teamed up with one of the country’s leading independent home security companies, Allcooper, to provide some tips and advice, on how to keep your home secure.

 The best security available – just because it is new doesn’t mean it is the best or ‘smartest’.